Job Title: Endangered Species Conservation Biologist

 All applications must be submitted via our application website at: http://bit.ly/xerces-jobs

-Xerces provides accommodations for the job application process if needed.
-If you need an accommodation to complete the job application process, please email email@example.com.
+Xerces is happy to provide accommodations for the job application process if needed.
+If you need an accommodation to complete the job application process, please email firstname.lastname@example.org.

 Come join a growing team of conservation professionals at the Xerces Society who are dedicated to protecting some of the world’s most important animals.
-We are seeking a motivated expert who can join our team of Endangered Species and pollinator conservation specialists in California and launch a statewide bumble bee atlas community science project with an eye toward comprehensive conservation planning for California’s bumble bees.
+We are seeking a motivated expert who can join our team of endangered species and pollinator conservation specialists to launch a regional bumble bee atlas community science project, with an eye toward comprehensive conservation planning for bumble bees of the southeastern United States.

 WHAT YOU’LL BE DOING:

-Reporting to the Xerces Society’s Endangered Species Program Bumble Bee Lead (Portland, OR office) and working in collaboration with the California Department of Fish and Wildlife, other regional bumble bee atlas field staff, the Xerces Society’s California staff, the Endangered Species Conservation Biologist will launch a new initiative to conduct a statewide bumble bee atlas project in California using community science.
+Reporting to the Xerces Society Endangered Species Program Bumble Bee Lead (Portland, OR office), and in collaboration with state and federal wildlife agencies in Georgia, North Carolina, Tennessee, and South Carolina, the Endangered Species Conservation Biologist will launch a new initiative to conduct a region wide bumble bee atlas project in the southeast using community science.

 ESSENTIAL JOB FUNCTIONS AND RESPONSIBILITIES: